Aller à l'en-tête Aller au menu principal Aller au contenu Aller au pied de page

 Tuition fees and scholarships:

 Students must pay a tuition fee of 10,000 Euros, payable in total by June 30th before the semester starts.
-In addition, students will pay administrative fees in the order of 260 Euros, and a national fee of 92 Euros.
+In addition, students will pay administrative fees of around 250 Euros, and a national fee of 100 Euros.

 No scholarship grant is available from Paris-Panthéon-Assas University.